 SAVE MORE!

-There are other savings when it comes to health care in Panama.
-It costs about $50 to get your teeth cleaned.
-It is $1000 for a dental implant.
+Other savings exist when it comes to health care in Panama.
+It costs about $50 to get your teeth cleaned, and a dental implant costs $600.
 A friend had an upper and lower eye lift in Panama City for only $2000.

-You can go into any lab to order your lab work without a doctor’s prescription.
-I recently paid $42 for a complete lab workup.
-This price did reflect a 25% Pensionado discount.
+You can order lab work without a doctor’s prescription at any lab.
+I recently paid $42 for a complete lab workup, which reflected a 25% Pensionado discount.

 This special Pensionado discount is valid for doctor visits, hospital stays, and prescription drugs.
 The Pensionado discount is for Panamanians, foreigners with a Pensionado Visa, or ex-pat women over 55 or men who are over 60 and have a residency Visa.